Vyral/base-template/_posts/2018-06-12-why-choosing-the-right-lender-is-critical.md

 ---
 layout: post
 title: Why Choosing the Right Lender Is Critical
-date: 2018-06-12 18:54:15
+date: 2018-06-12 18:54:00
 tags:
   - Finance Advice
 excerpt: How should you go about choosing a lender?
 Let’s address this question today.
 enclosure:
 pullquote: >-
-  Make sure you work with a lender who has skills and reputation to help you succeed.
+  Make sure you work with a lender who has the skills and reputation to help you succeed.
 enclosure_type: video/mp4
 enclosure_time: